nvtkaszpir/vagrant-killingfloorstats/README.md

 * 2 CPU cores, 2GB of RAM, about 8GB of disk space required for vm
 * vagrant > 1.2.x - download and install https://www.vagrantup.com/
-* vagrant plugin librarian-puppet, install it using ``vagrant plugin install vagrant-librarian-puppet``
 * rsync client
-* git client - for librarian-puppet
-* puppet package
 * access to the Internet without proxies (not supported in this setup via vagrant/bootstrap/puppet)
 * jmeter 3.1 with plugin manager and plugins for benchmark tests
-* ruby 2.x.x and bundler for running more advanced tests
+* ruby 2.x.x and bundler for running more advanced tests (inspec)

 Known limitation
 ==================================================